 A simple search for the medication you need will share the rates at the pharmacies close to you.
 There are also often pharmacy coupons you can use as well, which can lower your costs.
 Sometimes, you will pay less with the app than you even can if you use your insurance card.

-4. Visit the manufacturer’s website
+4. Visit the drug maker’s website for prescription savings offers

 Sometimes, manufacturers put savings offers for different medications directly on their website.
 A simple search and click can help you track one down so you can save.